Rainault/qfg1-randomizer/README.md

 * Zara's magic shop (3x)
 * Dry goods store (4x)
 * Hilde's stall (2x)
-* Healer's shop (1x)
+* Healer's shop (1x, or 4x if Healer potions option is set)
 * Thieves' Guild (2x)
-  * Excluded for heroes without Stealth and Pick Locks
+  * Only for heroes with Stealth or Pick Locks